-Filing for an Unemployment Extension in Wyoming
+- Learn About Requesting an Unemployment Benefits Extension in Wyoming

 Wyoming Unemployment Resources

 An unemployment compensation extension in Wyoming is only available to workers if the state meets certain standards set by the federal government.
-States are classified according to unemployment rates, and workers will fall into one of the four tiers below based on unemployment levels in their home states.